Infineon/mtb-example-xmc7000-oob-demo/README.md

 ## Operation

-1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
+1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector

 2. Open a terminal program and select the KitProg3 COM port.
-Set the serial port parameters to 8N1 and 115200 baud.
+Set the serial port parameters to 8N1 and 115200 baud

 3. Program the board using one of the following:

    <details><summary><b>Using Eclipse IDE</b></summary>

-      1. Select the application project in the Project Explorer.
+      1. Select the application project in the Project Explorer

-      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**.
+      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**
    </details>

    <details><summary><b>In other IDEs</b></summary>

-   Follow the instructions in your preferred IDE.
+   Follow the instructions in your preferred IDE
    </details>